Iowa teen who killed rapist avoids prison, ordered to pay $150,000

-Pieper Lewis was originally charged with first-degree murder for the stabbing death of Zachary Brooks in 2020.
-The 17-year-old was charged in the death of 37-year-old Brooks, who she claims raped her multiple times in the weeks before his death.
+Pieper Lewis, a victim of human trafficking, was originally charged with first-degree murder for the stabbing death of Zachary Brooks in 2020.
+The 17-year-old was charged in the death of the 37-year-old, who she claims raped her multiple times in the weeks before his death.
 She had faced the possibility of 20 years in prison.

+Lewis was sentenced Tuesday in an Iowa court to five years of closely supervised probation and ordered to pay $150,000 restitution to the man’s family.

-As for being required to pay the estate of her rapist, “this court is presented with no other option,” Porter said, noting the restitution is mandatory under Iowa law that has been upheld by the Iowa Supreme Court.
+As for being required to pay the estate of her rapist, Porter said the court was presented with no other option.
+Porter noted the restitution is mandatory under Iowa law that has been upheld by the Iowa Supreme Court.

 Lewis was 15 when she stabbed Brooks more than 30 times in a Des Moines apartment.
 Officials have said Lewis was a runaway who was seeking to escape an abusive life with her adopted mother and was sleeping in the hallways of a Des Moines apartment building when a 28-year-old man took her in before forcibly trafficking her to other men for sex.